chRyNaN/graphql-query-builder/README.md

 A Mutliplatform Kotlin Library to facilitate the creation of type-safe GraphQL Request Query DSLs.

+**Note:** This is an older library experiment that is no longer being maintained.
+Please refer to the newer library: [graphkl](https://github.com/chRyNaN/graphkl).

 ## Library Objective

 This library helps create GraphQL request strings to send to a server.
 It does this by providing DSL Builder Classes which wrap a `StringBuilder` and handle building a dynamic GraphQL request string in proper format.
 These DSL Builder Classes can be extended from custom classes to create a simple DSL for request queries.